mindspore-ai/docs/docs/mindspore/source_en/model_train/dataset/cache.md

 However, access to NFS datasets is often expensive, resulting in longer training sessions by using NFS datasets.

 In order to improve the training performance of the NFS dataset, we can choose to use a cache service to cache the dataset in memory as Tensor.
 Once cached, post-sequence epochs can read data directly from memory, avoiding the overhead of accessing remote NAS.

-It should be noted that in the data processing process of the training process, and the dataset usually needs to be augmentated with randomness after loading, such as `RandomCropDecodeResize`.
+It should be noted that in the data processing process of the training process, and the dataset usually needs to be **augmentated** with randomness after being **read**, such as `RandomCropDecodeResize`.
 If the cache is added to the operation with randomness, it will cause the results of the first enhancement operation to be cached, and the results read from the cache server in the later sequence are the first cached data, resulting in the loss of data randomness and affecting the accuracy of the training network.

-Therefore, we can choose to add a cache directly after the data set reads the operation.
+Therefore, we can choose to add a cache directly after the data set **reads** the operation.
 This section takes this approach, using the MobileNetV2 network as a sample for an example.

 For complete sample code, refer to ModelZoo's [MobileNetV2](https://gitee.com/mindspore/models/tree/master/official/cv/MobileNet/mobilenetv2).